Optimal Thinning of MCMC Output: Methods

 \subsection{Choice of Kernel}

 The suitability of KSD to quantify how well $Q$ approximates $P$ is determined by the choice of the kernel $k$ in \eqref{eq:stein_kernel}.
-Several choices are possible and, based on \Cref{prop: convergence control} together with extensive empirical assessment, \cite{Chen2019} advocated the pre-conditioned inverse multi-quadric kernel $ k(x,y) \coloneqq (1 + \|\Gamma^{-1/2}(x-y)\|^2 )^{-1/2}$ where, compared to \Cref{prop: convergence control}, we have fixed $c=1$ (without loss of generality) and $\beta = -1/2$.
+Several choices are possible and for $P \in \mathcal{P}$, based on \Cref{prop: convergence control} together with extensive empirical assessment, \cite{Chen2019} advocated the pre-conditioned inverse multi-quadric kernel $ k(x,y) \coloneqq (1 + \|\Gamma^{-1/2}(x-y)\|^2 )^{-1/2}$ where, compared to \Cref{prop: convergence control}, we have fixed $c=1$ (without loss of generality) and $\beta = -1/2$.
+The suitability of these choices for \texttt{Stein Thinning} is verified in \Cref{ap: hyper param vary}.
 The positive definite matrix $\Gamma$ remains to be specified and it is natural to take a data-driven approach where the MCMC output is used to select $\Gamma$.
 Provided that a fixed number $n_0 \in \mathbb{N}$ of the states $(X_i)_{i = 1}^{n_0}$ from the MCMC output are used in the construction of $\Gamma$, the consistency results for \verb+Stein Thinning+ that we establish in \Cref{sec: theory} are not affected.
 To explore different strategies for the selection of $\Gamma$, we focus on the following candidates: \begin{itemize} \item \textbf{Median (\texttt{med}):} The scaled identity matrix $\Gamma = \ell^{2} I$, where $\ell = \text{med} := \text{median}\{\|X_i-X_j\| : 1 \leq i < j \leq n_0 \}$ is the median Euclidean distance between states \citep{Garreau2018}.
 In the rare case that $\text{med} = 0$, an exception should be used, such as $\ell = 1$, to ensure a positive definite $\Gamma$ is used. \item \textbf{Scaled median (\texttt{sclmed}):} The scaled identity matrix $\Gamma = \ell^2 I$, where $\ell = \text{med} / \sqrt{\log(m)}$.
-This was proposed in the context of Stein variational gradient descent in \cite{Liu2016SVGD} and arises from the intuition that $\sum_{j'=1}^m k_P(x_{\pi(j)},x_{\pi(j')}) \approx m \exp(- \ell^{-2} \text{med}^2 ) = 1$.
+This was proposed in \cite{Liu2016SVGD} and can be motivated using the approximation $\sum_{j'=1}^m k_P(x_{\pi(j)},x_{\pi(j')}) \approx m \exp(- \ell^{-2} \text{med}^2 ) = 1$.
 Note the dependence on $m$ means that the preceding theoretical analysis does not apply when this heuristic is used. \item \textbf{Sample covariance (\texttt{smpcov}):} The matrix $\Gamma$ can be taken as a sample covariance matrix

 provided that this matrix is non-singular. \end{itemize}